Information on using personal protective equipment (PPE) in non-health workplaces.

 - temporary loss of smell.

-If you have any of these symptoms you should stay home and contact Healthline or your healthcare provider for advice.
+If you have any of these symptoms you should stay home and contact Healthline (for free) on 0800 358 5453 or your health care provider for advice.
 Read more information about symptoms on our health advice page.

-In addition to staying home if unwell and maintaining physical distancing between yourself and others, the following basic hygiene measures are the most important steps you can take to keep yourself and others safe.
+In addition to staying home if unwell and maintaining physical distancing where possible and practical, the following basic hygiene measures are the most important steps you can take to keep yourself and others safe.